-The city budgets ESG resources to the renovation/rehabilitation of emergency and transitional shelters in the city, and providing funding for homelessness prevention, rapid re-housing and street outreach services.
+The city prioritizes ESG to the renovation/rehabilitation of emergency and transitional shelters in the city and provision of emergency shelter essential services, and providing funding for homelessness prevention, rapid re-housing and street outreach services.
 Between rapid re-housing and homelessness prevention services preference is given to rapid re-housing services.

-Under ESG, the City will seek to budget the greater of its Hold Harmless amount (\$558,377) or 60 percent of the grant annually to shelter rehabilitation and street outreach activities selected through a City-issued Request for Proposals.
+Under ESG, the City will seek to budget the greater of its Hold Harmless amount (\$558,377) or 60 percent of the annual grant to shelter rehabilitation and essential services, and street outreach activities.
 Funds outside of this amount will be budgeted to administrative activities (7.5% of grant amount) and to rapid re-housing activities and homelessness prevention.
-2% of the City's ESG funds are reserved for HMIS costs that the City incurs in participation in ESG activities.
-The board charged with managing HMIS has agreed on a funding model for the MN HMIS that requests Grantees/Sub-grantees (such as the City of Minneapolis) receiving direct Federal funds from programs required to participate in HMIS (e.g. ESG, SSVF, RHY, HOPWA) will also provide HMIS funding equal to 2% of the grant amount.
+2% of the City's ESG funds are reserved for the HMIS administration costs of Institute for Community Alliances (ICA).
+The State HMIS Board managing HMIS has agreed on a funding model for HMIS that requests Grantees/Sub-grantees (such as the City of Minneapolis) receiving direct Federal funds from programs required to participate in HMIS (e.g. ESG, SSVF, RHY, HOPWA) provide HMIS funding equal to 2% of the grant amount to ICA, the State HMIS administrator.
 Some occasional funding may be reserved for any HMIS costs that the City may incur in participation in ESG.

-Homelessness Prevention and Rapid Re-housing activities will be determined from project solicitations received from periodic Request for Proposals (RFP) issued by Hennepin County.
+Homelessness Prevention and Rapid Re-housing activities are determined from project solicitations received from periodic Request for Proposals (RFP) issued by Hennepin County.
 Projects funded under these eligible activities may provide housing relocation and stabilization financial assistance/services and/or rental assistance.
-Street outreach funds are awarded through an RFP issued by the City for those services and are subject to annual renewal.
+Street outreach and emergency shelter funds are awarded through RFPs issued by the City for those services and are subject to annual renewal.